Table of Contents

 Every bank's savings accounts are different.
 In order to compare savings accounts and find the right one for your situation, you must first identify which features matter most to you.

 For example, if you are looking to minimize costs, you may prefer a bare-bones account with low or no fees.
 Or maybe you'd to maximize your returns and don't mind paying a little extra for it!
 Wherever your priorities lie, the right savings account is out there.
 You just need to know what to look for.

-Let's dig deeper into the factors that differentiate one savings account from the next.
+Let's dig deeper into the factors that differentiate one saving account from the next.

 Minimum deposit requirement

 Most savings accounts require a certain minimum deposit to open the account.
 This minimum varies widely for different accounts.
 Accounts with a high APY (annual percentage yield) often require a large minimum balance to open an account or to start earning interest.

 Don't worry if you don't have much money to save.
 There are accounts with low minimum balances.
 Some don't even have a minimum amount.
 Keep in mind that a lower minimum deposit may mean a lower interest rate or fewer features.